fullptr/apecs/README.md

 If a registry is cleared, all `on_remove` callbacks are invoked for each entity along the way.

 ## Entity Handle
+NOTE: This is only implmented for `apx::fixed_registry`.
+However, I will most likely rename this to `apx::fixed_handle` and implemement the typeless version too.

 To some, a call such as `registry.add<transform>(entity, t)` may feel unnatural and would prefer a more traditional object oriented interface such as `entity.add<transform>(t)`.
 This is provided via `apx::handle`, a thin wrapper around a registry pointer and an entity.
 Given a reigstry and an entity, a handle can be created easily
 ```cpp
 apx::handle handle{&registry, entity};